Learn the Principles and Tools for Lead Time Reduction in Manufacturing Enterprises

 Special note on ISyE 641:

 There is no upfront cost.
-If you have taken any of the eligible courses in the past five years, registering now ensures that you will get maximum credit for those courses, since the date of your initial registration determines the past five-year period.
+If you have taken any of the eligible courses in the past seven years, registering now ensures that you will get maximum credit for those courses, since the date of your initial registration determines the past seven-year period.